 This lecture will be about firewalls and related functions, starting from a little theory along with a number of examples of filtering and other network traffic directing.
 As in any number of other endeavors, the things I discuss can be done in more than one way.

 |More information: The Book of PF, training, consulting|

-Most of the topics we touch on here is covered in more detail in The Book of PF, which was written by the same author and published by No Starch Press at the end of 2007, with a revised and updated second edition published in November 2010.
+Most of the topics we touch on here is covered in more detail in The Book of PF, which was written by the same author and published by No Starch Press at the end of 2007, with a revised and updated second edition published in November 2010, followed in October 2014 by the now-current third edition.
 The book is an expanded and extensively rewritten followup to this tutorial, and covers a range of advanced topics in addition to those covered here.

 If you're aiming to use PF on FreeBSD, it's worth looking up the FreeBSD Handbook's PF Firewall chapter, which is based on an earlier version of this tutorial with various edits by FreeBSD documentation maintainers.